 Forest schools originated in Sweden during the 1950s and was a way of teaching children about the natural world.
 The idea was adopted by Denmark as an important part of Early Years provision.
 The concept was introduced to Britain in 1995 by Bridgewater College and is being developed all over the country.

 Who is Forest School for?

 Everyone can benefit from Forest School.
 Forest School provides a valuable teaching tool for a wide range of curriculum subjects.
 It is an excellent way to support and enrich the National Curriculum and engages children with a variety of needs and learning styles.

 What will happen during a Forest School session at Leasowes?

-At Leasowes, children will attend Forest School sessions every Monday afternoon for a minimum of 5 weeks.
-The sessions are led by Mrs Bromley and Mrs Bourne with Mrs Adams and Mrs Bailey supporting.
+At Leasowes, children attend Forest School sessions every Friday afternoon for a minimum of 5 weeks.
+The sessions are led by Mrs Keen, Mrs Carr and Mrs Rowell and Mr Williams.

 During these sessions, children experience all sorts of woodland activities that help them to build an understanding and appreciation of the woodland as well as learn together in a totally unique way.
 The activities are always hands-on and may require the use of a range of tools.
 The sessions will also allow time for peer mentoring and for the children to reflect on their experiences at Forest School.